Home » medical treatments » Rectal prolapse

 If rectal prolapse is suspected based on the findings of the examination and diagnostic tests, your healthcare provider will discuss treatment options with you based on the severity of the prolapse, your overall health, and your preference

-Non-Surgical Interventions: Non-surgical treatments play a vital role in managing rectal prolapse, especially for patients who are not ideal candidates for surgery due to age or health conditions.
-Biofeedback therapy is a notable non-surgical intervention available at leading clinics.
+Non-surgical treatments play a vital role in managing rectal prolapse, especially for patients who are not ideal candidates for surgery due to age or health conditions.
+A rectal prolapse specialist may recommend biofeedback therapy, a notable non-surgical intervention available at leading clinics.
 This physical therapy, conducted by specially trained physiotherapists, focuses on teaching exercises to strengthen the anal muscles.
 Patients learn to enhance muscles, recognize the urge for stool passage, and control it if untimely, potentially making surgery more successful by preventing recurrent rectal prolapse.

 Accepting all New Patients (Insured, Uninsured, Self Pay).
 Instant Appointments.